steakscience/steakscience/_posts/2017-12-19-soylent-three-years-later.md

 Ha.
 I do like real food.

-Most food I have access to is bad — unhealthy, tastes bad, time-consuming to eat, and expensive.
+Most food I have access to is bad—unhealthy, tastes bad, time-consuming to eat, and expensive.
 I never say Soylent is for everyone, but it is perfect for me.